 Videos of bridge construction:

-1. Borough High Street Bridge, London being installed using specialist transporters.
+1. Borough High Street Bridge, London being installed.

 2. Mallard Bridge on White Rose Way, Doncaster being installed over the East Coast Main Line using one of the largest mobile cranes in the UK.

 3. Arch lift on the Central Link Bridge in Merthyr Tydfil.